S3 / Client / head_bucket

 Authentication and authorization

-All HeadBucket requests must be authenticated and signed by using IAM credentials (access key ID and secret access key for the IAM identities).
+General purpose buckets - Request to public buckets that grant the s3:ListBucket permission publicly do not need to be signed.
+All other HeadBucket requests must be authenticated and signed by using IAM credentials (access key ID and secret access key for the IAM identities).
 All headers with the x-amz- prefix, including x-amz-copy-source, must be signed.
 For more information, see REST Authentication.

-Directory bucket - You must use IAM credentials to authenticate and authorize your access to the HeadBucket API operation, instead of using the temporary security credentials through the CreateSession API operation.
+Directory buckets - You must use IAM credentials to authenticate and authorize your access to the HeadBucket API operation, instead of using the temporary security credentials through the CreateSession API operation.

 Amazon Web Services CLI or SDKs handles authentication and authorization on your behalf.